 - Medication to treat hormone imbalances and erectile dysfunction.

 - Surgery to correct or repair abnormalities or damage to reproductive organs.
 Surgery can be effective for repairing blockages in the tubes that carry sperm.

 - Surgery can also be used for repair of varicocele.

 Urologist Eric K. Diner has extensive experience diagnosing and treating infertility in men.
-If you and your partner haven’t been able to conceive in the St. Petersburg area and would like the advice of a specialist, contact us today to schedule an appointment.
+If you and your partner haven’t been able to conceive in the Clearwater area and would like the advice of a specialist, contact us today to schedule an appointment in St. Petersburg.
 Give our office a call at (727) 824-7146 to get started.
 Dr. Diner helps men with infertility from St. Petersburg, Tampa, Clearwater, and the surrounding area.